mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 be made to steal other drugs, due to overcrowded conditions which make it difficult to watch everyone.

-Two days after this episode, the prison cafeteria erupts in a free- for-all food fight, after a prisoner tells the cook the food is terrible, and he resents being poisoned.
+Two days after this episode, the prison cafeteria erupts in a free-for-all food fight, after a prisoner tells the cook the food is terrible, and he resents being poisoned.
 Unfortunately the cook at this time is 9416 Rod Maged, and the new prisoner ends up mopping up the mess (that is to say, Rod uses him for a mop).
 Rod, however, receives